JonyKarmakar/CalculatorInAssembly/README.md

-A calculator project created in Assembly Language for simple mathematical calucalion.
+A calculator project created in Assembly Language for simple mathematical calculation.